 Respond to the following short answer questions in no more than 200 characters (approximately 35 words):

 What inspires you?

-- 2A.
-Reflect on your membership in a community.
-Why is your involvement important to you?
-How has it shaped you?
+Reflect on a community to which you feel connected.
+Why is it meaningful to you?
 You may define community however you like.